mui/base-ui/CONTRIBUTING.md

 git push -u origin HEAD
 ```

-7. Go to [the repository](https://github.com/mui/material-ui) and open a pull request.
+7. Go to [the repository](https://github.com/mui/base-ui) and open a pull request.

 The core team actively monitors for new pull requests.
 We will review your PR and either merge it, request changes to it, or close it with an explanation.

 ### Trying changes on the documentation site

-The documentation site is built with Material UI and contains examples of all of the components.
+The documentation site contains examples of all of the components.
 This is the best place to experiment with your changes—it's the local development environment used by the maintainers.

 To get started, run: